IamAbbey/piggyVest-InterestCalculator/README.md

 # piggyvestinterestcalculator

-An application that enables a calculate interest on their safelock account.
+An application that enables a user calculate interest on their Piggy Vest safelock account.

 ## Getting Started